iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Proximal Methods/Proximal Point Method, Convex.md

 Set $\eta_{t + 1} \in (0, L^{-1}]$, then we can conclude the same conclusion as theorem 1.
 Because the inequality in claim 1 are less than zero, and that makes the exact same inequalities as proposition 2, making the results of theorem 1 follows naturally.

+**Remarks**

+In practice, the step size is usually constant, or it's determined by some type line search algorithm.

 #### **Corollary-2.1 | Proximal Gradient Descent**
 > Consider additive composite $f = g + h$ where $g$ is convex and $h$ is convex smooth with $L$-Lipschitz gradient.